DanferWang/Basic_Level_work/Google_Ngrams/readme.md

 #### Bottom-up

     Three rounds selection can reach the top kappa: **0.71150**.
-The selected frequency features are ['ngram_20y_mean', 'ngram_100y_max', 'ngram_400y_mean'].
+The reason why three rounds only select two features out is that we find the importance of 'ngram_20y_mean' has decreased relatively large in the second round.
+Therefore, we try to remove it and select with the others.
+The selected frequency features are ['ngram_100y_max', 'ngram_400y_mean'].
 The importance of each feature are as follows:

 | feature                         | importance |
 |:------------------------------- |:----------:|